Identity Access Management (IAM)

 - Owner

-- Invite a user to the group as a manager or an owner.
+- Invite users to the group as managers or owners.

-- Remove a manager or an owner from the group.
+- Remove managers or owners from the group.

 - Delete the group.